the-galah-survey/the-galah-survey.github.io/dr3/the_spectra.md

 #### Downloading the spectra for a larger number of stars

-If you would like the spectra for a large number of stars, this can be achieved using the [Data Central Bulk Download](https://datacentral.org.au/services/download/). **A rule-of-thumb is that the query to create the packaged tar.gz file of spectra will take about 10 minutes per 10000 `sobject_id` requested**.
+As well as the [Simple Spectral Access Service](#simple-spectral-access-service), if you would like the spectra for a large number of stars, this can be achieved using the [Data Central Bulk Download](https://datacentral.org.au/services/download/). **A rule-of-thumb is that the query to create the packaged tar.gz file of spectra will take about 10 minutes per 10000 `sobject_id` requested**.

 1. You will require the list of `sobject_id` you are interested in formatted as a comma-separated list.
 Copy the list of `sobject_id` in to *Source List* box, and select the following options:
 * *GALAH Data Release 3* as the *Data Release*